nimarty/hackypi/readme.md

 - Hacky Pi, Package Server and Attacker's/Admin's computer have to be in the same LAN
 - The Admin configures the Hacky Pi by installing packages
 - The Attacker tries to solve the challenge

+# Contribute
+If you want to help making this project even better, please read the [contribution guideline](.github/CONTRIBUTING.md) and start coding.
+Thanks in advance for your contribution!